 - Description of the software and services needed to successfully complete the project

-- Description of the research methods, algorithms, and code parallelization approach (including memory requirements)
+- Description of the research methods (including a project workplan), algorithms, and code parallelization approach (including memory requirements)

 - Description of special needs (if any)